GudisaSandeep/Advanced-Image-Analysis/README.md

 ## Overview

-The **Gemini Pro Vision Image Analysis Project** is a Flask-based web application that leverages Google AI's Generative Model to analyze images and generate text based on user prompts.
+The **Gemini Pro Vision Image Analysis Project** is a Streamlit web application that leverages Google AI's Generative Model to analyze images and generate text based on user prompts.
 The application features a modern, responsive front-end built with Bootstrap, providing an engaging and user-friendly experience.

 ## Features